 [Heading inserted by No. 22 of 2012 s.
 8.]

-11. Functions of FES Commissioner
+11. Functions

 (1) Subject to the control of the Minister, the FES Commissioner is responsible for the provision and management of emergency services in accordance with the functions given to the FES Commissioner by or under the emergency services Acts.